Fremantle submarine base: Effect on community

 In 2014, the work by Deborah Gare and Madison Lloyd-Jones When war came to Fremantle 1899–1945 gives a pictorial and textual understanding of the impact of the allied servicemen associated with the submarine base.
 Also collections of oral history in Battye Library include numbers of people remembering from their childhood the impact of the base, and of American servicemen living in Perth in the 1940s.

 Unlike Eastern Australia, where relations between American soldiers and the local population at times soured, the submariners remained popular with the Western Australian population.
 Many of the American sailors saw Fremantle and Perth as the best spots in the Pacific for leave during patrols.
 Western Australia saw far less US service men pass through than the eastern States, where up to 100,000 US military personnel were present at its peak.
 Submariners also saw themselves as an elite force and had undergone careful selection and training for their roles.

 For the isolated Western Australian population, the presence of a submarine base at Fremantle also alleviated the fear of being abandoned and defenceless, especially in the early stages of the Pacific war when the state felt under threat of a Japanese invasion or attack with very limited defences.

-African American submariners based in Fremantle reported being treated well and without prejudice, in contrast to the East Coast, where the first contingent arriving in Melbourne in 1942 was barred from landing by custom officials, something overridden by the US.
+African American submariners based in Fremantle reported being treated well and without prejudice, in contrast to the East Coast, where the first contingent arriving in Melbourne in 1942 was barred from landing by custom officials, something overridden by Australian authorities.
 They were however forbidden contact with Aboriginal Australian women, something enforced by both the Western Australian police and the US military.
 Despite this, African Americans and Aboriginal Australians did socialise together in so-called safe houses.